m0-k1/Feed-Forward-Neural-Network/README.md

  ![](images/Feed_forward_neural_net.gif)

 In this repository, we will create a simple Feed forward Neural Network for binary classification of non-linearly seperable arbitary datset.
-This model will be compared to Sigmoid Neuron model on the same datset.
+This model will be compared to Sigmoid Neuron model on the same datset

 >The Neural Network will be of the type as shown in image: